Frontend-Mentorr/blog-preview-card/README.md

 ### Continued development

-I would like to continue studyng CSS animation, transitions and FX like parallax.
+I would like to continue studying CSS animation, transitions and FX like parallax.

 ### Useful resources